omnivector-solutions/license-manager/docs-source/architecture.rst

 Workload Manager Bindings
 *************************
-When Slurm is configured to use the ``PrologSlurmctld`` provided by ``lm_agent``, it will make a request to the license-manager backend to make a license booking prior to the allocation of a job.
+When Slurm is configured to use the ``PrologSlurmctld`` provided by ``lm_agent``, it will make a request to the license-manager backend to book license prior to the allocation of a job.
-The `PrologSlurmctld` will exit 1 if the booking cannot be made and 0 if the booking succeeds.
+The ``PrologSlurmctld`` will exit with status ``1`` if the booking cannot be made and ``0`` if the booking succeeds.

 License Manager Backend
 -----------------------